Interested in learning about the Catholic Faith?

 How Is It Done?

-The Rite of Christian Initiation of Adults re-institutes the early Church process called the ‘catechumenate,’ which employs these six principles:
+The Rite of Christian Initiation of Adults re-institutes the process used in the early Catholic Church which employs these six principles:

 - Conversion — Each person is gently guided to turn and grow closer to God.